 BeChrist a non-profit-making association

 I stumbled today upon the site of 'BeChrist' which is a non-profit association whose statutes make it possible to take legal action against any person or entity which has made a reacist anti-Christian or anti-Belgian act.
+I can only applaud such an action, and the tone is set with the motto "Making fun of the Catholic Religion will become dangerous" - they already have my respect!

 Visit this site!